oscarvargash/biol_550_2024/README.md

 1. log in with HSU credetials into the [vlinux.humboldt.edu](https://vlinux.humboldt.edu/) This should work smoothly in your computer station at the lab and possibly in your own laptop.

+When connected select > Show the remote desktop at its resolution using scroll bars, then > Resize the remote display to match this window

 2. Install NoMachine in your laptop.
 [Installation instructions](https://its.humboldt.edu/vlinux-home-instructions)

 ## Weekly program (subject to change):